zcash/zcash/doc/tor.md

 This means that if Tor is running (and proper authorization is available), Zcash automatically creates a hidden service to listen on, without manual configuration.
-This will positively affect the number of available .onion nodes.
+Zcash will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
+This will positively affect the number of available .onion nodes and their usage.

 This new feature is enabled by default if Zcash is listening, and a connection to Tor can be made.
 It can be configured with the `-listenonion`,